 7 – Pariwana Hostel – Cusco

-One of many things Peru is famous for is their architecture.
+One of many things Peru is famous for is its architecture.
 In ancient times Peru was bustling with cities built primarily with stone and ceramic materials.
 Those buildings did not survive, but some structures such as Machu Pichu and others remain.
 Pariwana Hostel is one of these buildings.
 Or at least that’s the image they like to portray themselves as.

 This blast to the past by no means indicates them as a first hostel, though.
 There are still plenty of places throughout the hostel that offers a modern taste to the so confused building of history.
 Beautiful art decorates the walls, elegant furniture furnishes the rooms, and everything from plumbing to free wifi creates a modern ambiance when desired.